johnsulf/rainydays/README.md

 - Filtering products: Jackets can be filtered based on Color, Size and Review
 - Search: The header provides search functionality
 - Shopping cart: The shopping cart uses local storage to store products added to the cart
+- - Mobile-first design: The website is built with the mobile-first principle, but will off course look good on desktop/bigger screens as well.

 ## Built With